mandliors/SpikeEngine/README.md

 - Great debugging and benchmarking tools

 ## Plans
--I plan to turn this framework into a really easy to use game engine -Support multiple platforms (Web, Linux, Mac, Android, iOS) -Maybe in the future I will also implement 3D rendering support
+- I plan to turn this framework into a really easy to use game engine
+- Support multiple platforms (Web, Linux, Mac, Android, iOS)
+- Maybe in the future I will also implement 3D rendering